gilltrick/HosNext/README.md

 	-Choose a category from the dropdown and press the load button above
-	-it takes a while depending your internet connection -sometime the application seems to freeze, give it time
+	-it takes a while depending your internet connection
+	//-sometime the application seems to freeze, give it time

 Now is a new database.bin in your DataBase folder.